Kristina01111000/lavendersite/README.md

 - figure out contact form, is it working?

-- meeting on wednesday or thursday? she stillhasn't emailed back
+- meeting on wednesday @ 2:30 newsletter, shop